Saint Petersburg State University of Economics and Finance: Dmitry Makarov

 Dmitri Makarov is a Russian footballer.
 He started his career in FC Zenit-2 Saint Petersburg in West Zone second division.
 Between 2002 and 2004 he played as a forward in the main team.
 Since 2008 he has headed the teenager team Zenit.

 Timur Batrutdinov

 Timur Batrutdinov is a Russian comedian and television anchorman, a resident of the ‘Comedy club’.
 He graduated from St Petersburg State University of Economics and Finance in 2000.
 Timur Batrutdinov was born on February 11, 1978, in the Tatar family in the village of Voronovo near Moscow.
 Despite his love to literature and KVN, Timur Batrutdinov became a student of the Department of Human Resources Management at St Petersburg State University of Economics and Finance.
 As a student, he played KVN and wrote scenarios for the city team.
 Now besides Comedy Club he is the host of some TV programs and projects.
 His filmography: serials Sasha+Masha (2004) and The Club (2005–2007).

+Alexander Khanin

+Alexander Khanin is an Israeli theater and reportage photographer.
+He is the winner of a number of Israeli and international photography competitions.